0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 # Putting it all together
 ## Chaining LFSR, MultiLFSR and Sbox equations
 We’ve chained together several components, and managed to establish linear relationships between the initial state values (i.e. the key/secret) and the keystream.
-Let’s recap our process:
-We have equations that hold over the Sbox, their parameters are the 6 Sbox input bits - $$x_1, x_2, x_3, x_4, x_5, x_6$$.
+We have boolean functions that hold over the Sbox with total bias, comprising the 6 Sbox input bits - $$(x_1, x_2, x_3, x_4, x_5, x_6)$$.
-Recall that the 6 Sbox input bits are in fact 6 outputs from the *MultiLFSR*, and that each of those 6 outputs is actually the sum of all 5 LFSRs in a single round.
+Recall that those 6 Sbox input bits are in fact 6 outputs from the *MultiLFSR*, and that each of those 6 outputs is actually the sum of all 5 LFSRs in a single round.
 Formally - If $$L_{j}^{i}$$ is the $$j^{th}$$ round output from the $$i^{th}$$ LFSR, then the *MultiLFSR* $$ML$$'s output in the $$j^{th}$$ round is:

 <div style="overflow-x: scroll">